nurdtechie98/Trav-nal/README.md

         $ npm start
 ```

-* Start your browser you are ready to go
+* Start your browser to localhost:3000 and you are ready to go

 ------------------------------------------
 ### Contributing